 It’s Coming: Blister Covers

-Blister covers come in all different brands, but the one you’ll see most often in France and Spain is Compeed.
+The brand you’ll see most often in France and Spain is Compeed.
 About €7 per pack of six.
-These work extremely well if you notice and cover the problem area quickly.
+These work well if you notice and cover the problem area quickly.
 If you wait for a blister bubble to form, the Compeed won’t do much.
-I found blister covers always came unstuck during the day unless I diligently aired out my feet each break.
+I found blister covers always came unstuck during the day unless I diligently aired out my feet every few hours.

 It’s Here: To Drain Or Not To Drain

 A favourite debate topic among pilgrims.
 I’m not a doctor, but here’s my advice: don’t drain a stiff blister and never cut off the protective layer of bubbled skin, even after it’s drained.
 The raw skin below is sensitive and easily infected.
 If you can help it, wait for the stiff bubble to relax slightly (like a sad, old balloon) and then drain it in two spots with a disinfected needle.
 Do this before bed so it can dry out overnight.

 Someone might suggest threading your blister with string to keep the drains open.
-I tried this but found it painful.
-Keeping it open also seems like an invitation for infection.
+I tried this but found it painful, and keeping it open seems like an invitation for infection.
 But many will swear by this method– to each their own!

 Tendonitis is the second most common injury I heard about on the Camino.
 Hiking with extra weight over uneven ground for 6-8 hours a day puts a lot of repetitive stress on your legs and feet, no matter how fit you are.
 The tiny abrasions on your tendons will be debilitating if you don’t deal with them early.
 Check this page for more medical information.

 I developed tendonitis (plantar fasciitis and peroneal tendonitis) fairly early on and struggled with it in both feet until Santiago.
-I saw three doctors during my trip and each told me to stop walking.
-They were right, but I didn’t.
 Here’s a list of avoidable causes and solutions:

 1- Your bag is too heavy.